colebrookson/marine-pop-ecol/assignments/guest-quiz.md

 - What you learned from the entire speaker series (5 points)
 - Three vital pieces of information were given to you to suceed as ecologists (6 points)
 - What information from the lectures you were able to use during the course (4 points)

+## Submission Details

+Use the GitHub classroom link here: [https://classroom.github.com/a/BkVpDbPC](https://classroom.github.com/a/BkVpDbPC) to accept the assignment and view submission instructions.